nopSolutions/nopCommerce-Docs/en/developer/tutorials/system-requirements-for-developing.md

 ### Visual Studio 2022 or Above / Visual Studio Code

-As we know nopCommerce is based on 'Microsoft's .NET 7' and Visual Studio IDE is best for developing  .Net based Applications.
-Since .NET Core is platform independent so we can develop and deploy .Net based application on any platform but visual studio is not available in other platforms than window.
-So we can use Visual Studio Code as the alternative of Visual Studio for developing on Windows as well as in other platform.
+As we know, nopCommerce is based on "Microsoft .NET 7" and *Visual Studio IDE* is best for developing .Net based applications.
+Since .NET Core is platform independent, we can develop and deploy a .Net based application on any platform.
+But we can use *Visual Studio Code* as an alternative to *Visual Studio* for developing on Windows as well as other platforms.

+> [!NOTE]
+>
+> If you are using *Visual Studio Code*, you will need to install the **C# for Visual Studio Code (powered by OmniSharp)** extension.

 ### Microsoft SQL Server 2012 or Above / MySql Server 5.7 or Above / PostgreSQL 9.2 or Above